Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 These Type 1 dating behaviors consistently predict relationship failure:

-- The Restaurant Test Fail: Criticizing service staff (strong correlation with relationship failure)
+- The Restaurant Test Fail: Criticizing service staff (it reads as contempt fast)

 - The Flexibility Crisis: Melting down over minor plan changes (drives partners away)